 On day one, Easter Saturday, firefighters left two fires burn into the night after calling off their operation to tackle the blaze, now thought to cover more than 100 acres.
 Already, questions are being asked about the council’s management of the moor, and how that could have contributed to the fire.

 In 2018, Bradford Council ended grouse-shooting on land it owns above the village of Ilkley, West Yorkshire.
 Councillors wanted to strike a blow against grouse shooters.
 However, they also ended gamekeeping on the moor, which includes fire prevention such as muirburn.
-‘Controlled burning’ or muirburn creates firebreaks and encourage the regeneration of heather.
+‘Controlled burning’ or muirburn creates firebreaks and encourages the regeneration of heather.

 Thanks to Bradford’s politically-motivated ban, thousands of chicks of groundnesting birds have been burned alive in their nests, including ring ouzel and curlew, as well as grouse.